Code-Institute-Submissions/MS4_Social_Network/README.md

 *  Frequent User Goals
     * As a Frequent Visitor, I want an admin that can sort out posts or profiles that needs to removed for whatever reason.
         - Django has an Super user function that allows the creator to have full access to all posts and profiles.
 By using this the creator can delete or edit any posts or profiles.
-    * As a Frequent Visitor, I want to be able to see contact information for the websites creator.
+    * As a Frequent Visitor, I want to see contact information for someone responsible of the website
         - On the donations section there is contact information in the bottom of the page.
     * As a Frequent Visitor, I want to be able to contribute to the growth of the website via donations.
         - By visiting the donations section, you are presented with three options of donation amounts.
 By clicking on one you are redirected to a payment page that requires you card info to complete the payment.